-1.3 Rationale for conducting this study
+1.2 Rationale for conducting this study

-In an in vitro study, vandetanib produced inhibition of OCT2.
-Therefore, it is important to determine if vandetanib has a clinically important effect on the PK of a probe OCT2 substrate, metformin.
+In an in vitro study, vandetanib produced induction of CYP3A4.
+Therefore, it is important to determine if vandetanib has a clinically important effect on the PK of a probe 3A4 substrate, midazolam.
+In Period 2, the dosing of vandetanib (Day 1) and midazolam (Day 8) will be separated by 8 days to allow maximum enzyme induction to occur.

-This study is a regulatory commitment and is being run at the request of the European Medicines Agency.
-Data from the study will be used to derive label text to advise patients taking vandetanib and OCT2 substrates (including metformin) concomitantly.
+This study is a regulatory commitment and is being run at the request of the European Medicines Agency (EMA).
+The data will be used to derive label text to advise patients coadministering vandetanib concomitantly with CYP3A4 substrates.